Gap theorems in Yang-Mills theory for complete four-dimensional manifolds with a weighted Poincar\'e inequality: Introduction

+Then either inequality (\ref{eq:volineq}) is an equality (on $X\setminus\left\{ x_{0}\right\} $) or the self-dual curvature $F^{+}$ is identically zero. \end{thm} In the theorem above we also assume that the right hand side of inequality (\ref{eq:volineq}) is nonnegative and not identically zero.
+We remark that the growth assumption $\left|F^{+}\right|=O\left(r^{2-p}\right)$ is what guarantees that the estimate in the proof involving the logarithmic cutoff goes to zero.

-The first main theorem considers the case when the weight function has quadratic growth rate and the positive part of the curvature of the Yang-Mills connection lies in a certain Lebesgue space. \begin{thm} Consider a complete four-dimensional manifold satisfying a weighted Poincaré inequality with weight function $q$ and assume $q=O\left(\rho^{2}\right)$ as $\rho\to\infty$.
-Given a Yang-Mills connection $A$ on a $G$-bundle over the manifold if $F_{A}^{+}$ lies in $L^{2p}$ for some $p>\frac{1}{4}$ and satisfies
+In the next result, assuming that the weight function $q$ has growth $q=O\left(r^{2}\right)$ and the self-dual curvature $F^{+}$ is in the space $L^{2p}$, we prove an $L^{\infty}$ type gap theorem for the self-dual curvature $F^{+}$ without any assumption on the volume of the manifold. \begin{thm} Suppose a complete four-dimensional Riemannian manifold $X$, with scalar curvature $S$ and Weyl curvature $W$, satisfies the weighted Poincaré inequality (\ref{eq:wpi}) with a weight function $q$ (smooth on $X\setminus\left\{ x_{0}\right\} $) that has growth $q=O\left(r^{2}\right)$ as $r\to\infty$.
+Given a Yang-Mills connection $A$ with curvature $F$ and structure group $G\subset O\left(N\right)$ ($N\geq3$) on the manifold $X$, suppose the self-dual curvature $F^{+}$ is in the space $L^{2p}$ for some constant $p>1/4$ and satisfies the pointwise inequality